Table of Contents

 A withdrawal from personal savings (including savings from a qualified tuition program (QTP)).

-If your IRA distribution is equal to or less than your adjusted qualified education expenses, you are not subject to the 10% additional tax.
+If your IRA distribution is equal to or less than your adjusted qualified education expenses, you aren't subject to the 10% additional tax.

 |Employer-provided educational assistance